yjchen/easy_tag/README.md

 ## Install

-    rails generate simple_tag:migration
+    rails generate easy_tag:migration
     rake db:migrate
     rake db:test:prepare

 ## Basic Usage

-  SimpleTag offers very few methods to manipulate tags.
+  EasyTag offers very few methods to manipulate tags.
 You mostly work on adding and removing tags on taggable.
-For advanced usage, try work on the assocation of SimpleTag models, or fork this project and extend its functionality.
+For advanced usage, try work on the assocation of EasyTag models, or fork this project and extend its functionality.

 ### Tagger